ms/buildtogether.tech/src/automation.md

 book's Makefile checks the consistency of cross-references and glossary entries, makes sure all the bibliography citations are in place, and copies files to my web site, and is more complex than many programs I've written.
-Thinking of it as a "configuration" file is a mistake: you *have* to <span i="automation!as programming">approach builds as a programming problem</span>.
+Thinking of it as a "configuration" file is a mistake: you *have* to [% i "automation!as programming" %]approach builds as a programming problem[% /i %].

 The current generation of build managers dispense with custom configuration file syntax, but most still don't have debuggers.
 The `package.json` file used by